Policies

 If a defect wouldn’t be tolerated for customers not using assistive technology, you shouldn’t de-prioritize it for those who are.

-You would call a hotfix for a purchase flow that can’t be completed using a mouse.
-A similar hotfix should exist for a purchase that can’t be completed with a keyboard.
+For example: and product manager would demand a hotfix when the purchase flow can’t be completed using a mouse; thus a similar hotfix should exist for a purchase that can’t be completed with a keyboard.

 Gating and escalation procedures